 The company reserves the right to amend the specification without notice.
-Different model names are applied according to various market areas.

 If at any time in the future you should need to dispose of this product please note that: Waste electrical products should not be disposed of with household waste.
 Please recycle where facilities exist.
 Check with your Local Authority or retailer for recycling advice.
 (Waste Electrical and Electronic Equipment Directive)